William Deary

-William Deary (born 27 June 1997) is an English sabre fencer.
+William Deary (born 27 June 1997) is an English sabre fencer who is a five-time British champion.

+Biography

 He began fencing at the age of 10, at Truro School.
 In 2015, he moved to London which enabled him to join British Fencing's World Class Programme.

 He won the British sabre national title at the British Fencing Championships in 2019, 2021 and 2022.
 In 2023, he won his fourth consecutive British Sabre title.

+In 2023 Deary won Great Britain's first ever medal in the sabre at the European Games after claiming a bronze.
+Deary won a fifth British title in 2026.